usnistgov/FIPS201/_FIPS201/introduction.md

 issuance.
 It provides detailed technical specifications to support the control and security objectives of [[HSPD-12]](../_Appendix/references.md#ref-HSPD-12) as well as interoperability among federal departments and agencies.
 This Standard describes the policies and minimum requirements of a PIV Card and derived PIV credentials that allow interoperability of credentials for physical and logical access.
-It specifies the use of federation protocols as a means of accepting PIV card credentials and derived PIV credentials issued by other agencies.
+It specifies the use of federation protocols as a means of accepting PIV Card credentials and derived PIV credentials issued by other agencies.
 The physical card characteristics, storage media, and data elements that make up identity credentials are specified in this Standard.
 The interfaces and card architecture for storing and retrieving identity credentials from a smart card are specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).